Pupils will be admitted to the school without reference to ability, aptitude or background.

 'If you are unhappy with the school place you've been offered, you can appeal for any of the schools you named in your application.

-You must submit your appeal before Tuesday 16 May 2023 for it to be considered by Tuesday 18 July 2023.
-Any appeals received after this time will be heard within 40 school days from the deadline, or where reasonably possible in line with updated guidance from the Department for Education.
+You must submit your appeal before Tuesday 14th May 2024 for it to be considered in the June and July appeals window.
+Any appeals received after this time will be heard within 40 school-days from the deadline, or where reasonably possible, in line with updated guidance from the Department for Education.

 For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged where reasonably possible in line with updated guidance from the Department for Education